Shuistlo/robot_summer/README.md

 # Multi Map Server
 changing maps will not work in Stage.
 We will need to edit Stage if we want it to work in simulation.

+please read the multi map server for instructions

 [The Repository for the multi map server](https://github.com/Shuistlo/multi_map_server)

 # Turtlebot package installation